villagra/UWPTabStrip/README.md

 # UWPTabStrip
-Tabstrip control for UWP app with some composition goodies
+Tabstrip control for UWP with some composition goodies

 ![](insta.gif)

 # Usage
-Take a look at the Mainpage.xaml for an usage example
+Take a look at the page **MainPage.xaml** for an usage example

 # Contribute
 We would love for you to contribute to UWPTabStrip, check the LICENSE file for more info.
 Feel free to submit any issues or PRs. ❤️